a0x8o/flink/docs/dev/connectors/nifi.zh.md

 </div>
 </div>

-数据从 Apache NiFi Output Port 读取，Apache NiFi Output Port 也被称为 "Data for Flink"，是 Apache NiFi Site-to-site 协议配置的一部分。
+Here data is read from the Apache NiFi Output Port called "Data for Flink" which is part of Apache NiFi Site-to-site protocol configuration.

 #### Apache NiFi Sink

-该连接器提供了一个 Sink 可以用来把 Apache Flink 的数据写入到 Apache NiFi。
+The connector provides a Sink for writing data from Apache Flink to Apache NiFi.

-`NiFiSink(…)` 类只有一个构造方法。
+The class `NiFiSink(…)` provides a constructor for instantiating a `NiFiSink`.

-- `NiFiSink(SiteToSiteClientConfig, NiFiDataPacketBuilder<T>)` 构造一个 `NiFiSink(…)`，需要指定 `SiteToSiteConfig` 和  `NiFiDataPacketBuilder` 参数 ，`NiFiDataPacketBuilder` 可以将Flink数据转化成可以被NiFi识别的 `NiFiDataPacket`.
+- `NiFiSink(SiteToSiteClientConfig, NiFiDataPacketBuilder<T>)` constructs a `NiFiSink(…)` given the client's `SiteToSiteConfig` and a `NiFiDataPacketBuilder` that converts data from Flink to `NiFiDataPacket` to be ingested by NiFi.

-示例:
+Example:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">